blu2ns/SGR-steam-game-randomizer/README.md

   * Run the game directly from the randomizer instead of opening your steam library and finding the game
   * Exclude games from being shown to you
   * Shows a bunch of information from a game, sections can be turned off if you don't want them to be shown
+  * includes multiple filters to exclude games based on if they are over a certain playtime or if you have played them in the last 2 weeks

 ## Why use this over something like the steamDB game randomizer?
   * Allows you to pull your game list from the API even with your account being private (if you use the api key assigned to the user id you are using)